SweDark/Jesper_Flodstrom_webbapplikationer-och-mobil-utveckling-tenta/README.md

 elements folder - This is where you add all your style components for all the components.

+images folder - You can put images that should be global here.

+pages folder - You can have your pages here.

 posts folder - all of the articles can be found here.

 templates folder - this is where the website is built up.
 Every file in here is another page.